-4.1.4.
-The ADS shall comply with safety-relevant traffic rules and regulations relevant to its performance of the DDT and the ODD of the feature in use.
+The ADS shall comply with safety-relevant all applicable traffic rules and regulations in the jurisdiction where it is operating (including those) relevant to its performance of the DDT and the ODD of the feature in use.

 [Document 5 shall provide a methodology for converting traffic laws into ODD and performance components.
 Each ADS feature shall be subjected to traffic scenarios relevant to its ODD as declared by the manufacturer in accordance with the guidelines provided under paragraph 3.3. above.
 The scenarios shall integrate the ODD components extracted from the relevant traffic laws per the conversion methodology.
 ADS compliance with the prevailing traffic laws of each scenario shall be demonstrated via the feature's response under each scenario per the DDT performance elements extracted via the conversion methodology.
 The cumulative outcome of the ADS feature responses across the relevant scenarios shall demonstrate fulfillment of paragraph 4.1.4.]